aliakoe1/DH110/Assignment7/README.md

 ## Increased interactions
 ![adding a like and comment function](https://github.com/aliakoe1/DH110/blob/main/Assignment7/Screenshot%202023-05-31%20at%209.59.12%20PM.png)
 I decided to implement a comment function and a like ability.
 The comments allow the user to see the profile picture of the other users that commented on the post.
+They

 ## Delete Post
 ![deleting a post](https://github.com/aliakoe1/DH110/blob/main/Assignment7/Screenshot%202023-05-31%20at%209.59.37%20PM.png)
-I added an edit button to the profile page that allows the user to delete their post from their profile page.
+I added an edit button to the profile page that allows the user to delete their post from their profile page.To account for older users I included a large trash can icon on the images to make it easy to indicate that the image is deletable and clickable.
+In addition, the menu asks them to confirm their selection to ensure that the user wants to delete their post.